Archive for “Xeriscape Landscaping” Tag

 November 23, 2020

-Local Xeriscape Gardens Demonstrate What You Can Do Grab your mask, pack some snacks, and get inspired!
-If you’re planning on revamping your landscape this winter, one of the best design resource is your local xeriscape demonstration garden.
+Local Xeriscape Gardens Demonstrate What You Can Do Grab some snacks and get inspired!
+If you’re planning on revamping your landscape this winter, one of the best design resources is your local xeriscape demonstration garden.
 They provide practical, first-hand examples of plants and plant combinations.
-Many of the gardens also have shady places to enjoy a picnic …
+Many of the gardens also have shady places to enjoy a picnic lunch, so …

 Read More